chanson-project/chanson-encoding/README.md

 - Ensure consistent use of tabs and columns in spines.
 - Avoid use of trailing whitespace unless intentional.
-- All mreference records (`!!!key: value`) should have a single space after the colon.
+- All reference records (`!!!key: value`) should have a single space after the colon.
+- Note that any reference record in the kern file may be deleted when we import the metadata from the master spreadsheet.
+Because of that, all information should be entered in the master spreadsheet and only essential information should be encoded in the kern file.
 </details>